criblio/appscope/website/src/pages/docs/config-file.md

   # options here are ignored.
   #
   # Warning: The `name` value is currently inserted into the JSON header for
-  # payloads sent to LogStream so it cannot contain double quotes or
+  # payloads sent to Cribl Stream so it cannot contain double quotes or
-  # back-slashes without breaking the JSON.
+  # backslashes without breaking the JSON.
 It needs to be kept fairly short
   # too so the header doesn't exceed the 1k limit.
 If this becomes a problem,
   # we'll consider adding logging and validation.
   #